National Industrial Capital Allocation 2026

 Power grid constraints: Data centers are competing with logistics for powered industrial land in key corridors.
 The competitive pressure suppresses new spec industrial supply — which is ultimately constructive for existing owners — but it creates site selection complexity for new development in Phoenix, Northern Virginia, and DFW powered-land zones.

 Oversupply in select Tier 2 submarkets: Nashville suburban, Phoenix suburban, DFW southwestern submarkets, and Savannah outer-ring are still absorbing 2022–2023 speculative deliveries.
-Pipeline collapse is the forward catalyst but the clearing horizon in these submarkets extends into 2026 and in some cases 2027.
+Construction pipeline pullback is a possible forward catalyst, but the clearing horizon in these submarkets extends into 2026 and in some cases 2027.

 Lease-expiration rollover risk: CBRE's occupier survey found that 67% of industrial tenants have more than 25% of leases expiring within 36 months — a combined exposure of over 1.7 billion SF nationally.
 Renewal rates are high and landlords are extending lease terms with incentives, but this creates mark-to-market pressure in markets where face rents rolled back from 2022 peak levels.